 PPS: Almost a year after I started my experiments with aiming without aiming and the subconscious mind, I discovered the book The Inner Game of Tennis by Timothy Gallwey.
 This book talks about the same concepts of subconscious learning applied to the game of tennis and is without doubt one of the best descriptions of how to achieve subconscious competence.
 I found myself agreeing with almost everything the author said, and was amazed by the new ideas that I would have probably taken a long time to discover on my own.
 I guess there had to be a reason this book is already consider a bible for inner game and has sold millions of copies worldwide.
 If you found this article interesting and would like a more detailed explanation of the principles, I would strongly recommend taking a look at this book.
 You will find that the concepts can be applied to any game or sport that you wish to.

 Of course, aiming without aiming isn’t a magic pill solution to billiards mastery.
 This is just one teeny piece of the puzzle.
 Obviously ‘Aiming without Aiming’ or subconscious competence only comes after developing conscious competence – Learning good pool fundamentals, following a simple aiming system, practicing with drills to build muscle memory.
 Even after that, aiming is just a part of the puzzle.
-The next big piece is working on the inner game of pool, learning to bounce back from bad nights and using your emotions to win under pressure.
+You also need to learn to control cue ball position.

 Since I improved my aiming, I find myself spending almost as much time on “inner game” as on “outer game”.
 I am still trying to figure it all out.
 But every time I discover another piece of the puzzle, I try to share it.